Pretty Deadly (professional wrestling)

-Pretty Deadly are an English professional wrestling tag team consisting of Lewis Howley (born 21 May 1997) and Sam Stoker (born 21 November 1994).
-They are signed to WWE, where they perform on the SmackDown brand under the respective ring names Elton Prince and Kit Wilson.

-They were the former two-time NXT Tag Team Champions and one-time NXT UK Tag Team Champions.
+Pretty Deadly are a professional wrestling tag team consisting of Lewis Howley (born 21 May 1997) and Sam Stoker (born 21 November 1994).
+They are signed to WWE, where they perform on the SmackDown brand under the respective ring names Elton Prince and Kit Wilson, although Prince is currently inactive due to a neck injury.
+In WWE, they are former two-time NXT Tag Team Champions and one-time NXT UK Tag Team Champions.

 Professional wrestling career

 Independent circuit (2015–2020)

-Lewis Howley, who trained under the tutelage of Jon Ritchie, Paul Jerome and Lucas Jackson at the DKW Academy based in Purfleet, Essex and Sam Stoker debuted as a tag team on 2 February 2019 on Hustle Wrestling Live in Enfield by defeating Justin Case and Justin Vincible in a tag team match.
-However, they were briefly active one time under the name of Greased Lightning in a match against Lance Lawrence and Oliver Peace on the 14 November 2015 episode of WrestleForce Live in Basingstoke.
-Stoker was previously known as Sammy Smooth.
-After that, they both returned to competing as singles wrestlers.
-They are also known for their tenures with professional wrestling promotions such as Progress Wrestling and Revolution Pro Wrestling.
-During their International Pro Wrestling: United Kingdom affiliation, they captured the IPW:UK Tag Team Championship one time as Pretty Bastards and one time as a freebird trio including James Castle known as The Collective.
+Lightning Lewis trained with Dropkixx, whilst Sammy Smooth trained with International Pro Wrestling: United Kingdom (IPW:UK).

+Their first tag matches together were as Greased Lightning (Lightning Lewis and Sammy Smooth), making their debut on 10 January 2015 at the IPW:UK Weekend of Champions event, held by International Pro Wrestling: United Kingdom (IPW:UK), defeating The Monsters (eXodus and Snare) in a pre-show dark match.
+They went on to have four more matches on record under the name Greased Lightning, two for IPW:UK, two for WrestleForce - winning three and losing two overall.

+They captured the IPW:UK Tag Team Championship one-time as a freebird trio including James Castle known as The Collective, and one-time as Pretty Deadly (Lewis Howley and Sammy Smooth/Sam Stoker).
+They are also known for their tenures with professional wrestling promotions such as Progress Wrestling, Revolution Pro Wrestling, and New Generation Wrestling.

-WWE (2020–present)
+WWE

-NXT UK (2020–2021)
+NXT UK (2020–2022)

-Howley and Stoker had sporadic appearances across NXT UK in 2019 before making their official WWE debut in a losing effort to Wild Boar and Primate.
-They were forced to take a six-month hiatus before returning to the United Kingdom and turning in their first victory in WWE.
-Howley and Stoker became the number one contenders for the NXT UK Tag Team Championship on 28 January 2021 after defeating Mark Andrews and Flash Morgan Webster, Oliver Carter and Ashton Smith and The Hunt (Wild Boar and Primate) in a fatal four-way tag team match.
+Lewis Howley and Sam Stoker made sporadic appearances across NXT UK in 2019, making their debut on 20 March 2019 episode of NXT UK, losing to The Hunt (Primate and Wild Boar).
+In January 2020, it was announced that they had signed a contract with WWE and would report to the WWE Performance Center.

-Cementing their villainous status, they defeated Gallus (Mark Coffey and Wolfgang) to capture the NXT UK Tag Team Championship on the 25 February 2021 edition of NXT UK.
-They would retain the titles against Amir Jordan and Kenny Williams on the 1 April episode of NXT UK after Williams turned on Jordan.
+On 28 January 2021 episode of NXT UK, Pretty Deadly became the number one contenders for the NXT UK Tag Team Championship after defeating The Hunt, Flash Morgan Webster and Mark Andrews, and Ashton Smith and Oliver Carter in a fatal four-way elimination tag team match.
+On 25 February episode of NXT UK, they defeated Gallus (Mark Coffey and Wolfgang) to win the NXT UK Tag Team Championship.
+They would retain the titles against Amir Jordan and Kenny Williams on 1 April episode of NXT UK after Williams turned on Jordan.
 On the 4 June episode of NXT UK, Pretty Deadly would successfully defend their titles against Jack Starz and Nathan Frazer.
-On the 22 July episode NXT UK, they would retain against Subculture's Mark Andrews and Flash Morgan.
-On the 19 August episode of NXT UK, Pretty Deadly would retain against Moustache Mountain (Trent Seven and Tyler Bate).
-However, they would lose the titles to Moustache Mountain in a rematch on the 9 December episode of NXT UK, ending their reign at 287 days.
+On 19 August episode of NXT UK, Pretty Deadly would retain against Moustache Mountain (Trent Seven and Tyler Bate).
+However, they would lose the titles to Moustache Mountain in a rematch on 9 December episode of NXT UK, ending their reign at 287 days.